Last Updated on April 4, 2026 by Luis Cooper

 The customized data displays for each sport profile may be further customized to meet your needs.

-This smartwatch can present a variety of data without requiring the use of extra sensing devices because it has a built-in wrist-based pulse rate monitor as well as a pulse Ox2 monitor.
+This smartwatch can present a variety of data without requiring additional sensing devices, thanks to its built-in wrist-based pulse rate monitor and a pulse Ox2 monitor.

-It tracks your rate of respiration and constantly monitors the heart rate, pulse oxygen levels, and recovery period even performs sleep monitoring.
+It tracks your rate of respiration and constantly monitors heart rate, pulse oxygen levels, and recovery period, as well as performs sleep monitoring.

 What Makes It Best: